flutter/website/src/desktop/index.md

 * [pkg-config][]
 * [liblzma-dev][] This dependency may be required

-The easiest way to install the Flutter SDK along with these dependencies is by using [snapd][].
+One easy way to install the Flutter SDK along with the necessary dependencies is by using [snapd][].
 For more information, see [Installing snapd][].